alliechoate/webpage/content/post/_index.md

 description: 'R-Code Section'
 ---

-Below are various links to either resources I have created (typically for stats courses offered at my university), as well as other code modules I have created for other projects that I've added here.
+Below are links to resources I have created (typically for stats courses offered at my university), as well as other code scripts I've made for different research projects.
 <br>

-In addition, you'll find some helpful (and FREE) resources for learning R or other statistics.
+In addition, you'll find a section for helpful (and FREE) resources for learning R & other statistical models!